 DESIRED EXPERIENCE AND QUALIFICATIONS: This can be either an entry level or a mid-level position.
 Responsibilities will depend on the C.O.’s experience.
 Tenant organizing experience is a plus.
-We are looking for someone with a strong track record of a commitment to social justice; demonstrated commitment to leadership development, community building, and community organizing as strategies for social change; ability to communicate, listen and motivate people to action from diverse backgrounds; strong experience in facilitation, training and leadership development; excellent writing and public speaking skills; computer literate; ability to work nights and weekends as necessary.
+We are looking for someone with a strong track record of a commitment to social justice; demonstrated commitment to leadership development, community building, and community organizing as strategies for social change; direct communication and conflict resolution, listen and motivate people to action from diverse backgrounds; strong experience in facilitation, training and leadership development; excellent writing and public speaking skills; computer literate; ability to work nights and weekends as necessary.
 English/Spanish bilingual skills required.

 SALARY AND BENEFITS OFFERED: Salary range $42,900-$45,000 and will be commensurate with organizing experience.
 Comprehensive benefits package, including 401(k).
 Great opportunities for learning, growth and development.